kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * The ContainerManager periodically checks cAdvisor's machine info.

-* If a capacity drift is detected between the physical hardware and the internal cm.capacity cache, the ContainerManager locks its state and updates the internal cache.
+* If a capacity drift is detected between the physical hardware and the internal `cm.capacity` cache, the ContainerManager intercepts the event and applies a **Validation and Jitter Tolerance Filter**:
+    * **Sanity Bounds:** The new capacity is checked against impossible values.
+Negative values, `0`, or capacities mathematically smaller than the node's static `--kube-reserved`/`--system-reserved` limits are rejected and logged as errors.
+    * **Jitter Threshold:** To prevent infinite reconciliation storms from harmless kernel memory fluctuations, the delta must exceed a sensible threshold (e.g., memory differences `< 100Mi` are ignored, CPU differences must be full integer cores).
+* If the capacity drift passes the validation filter, the ContainerManager locks its state and updates the internal cache.
 * Sub-managers (CPU Manager, Memory Manager) are re-initialized with the new capacity via a new ResourceResizer interface.

 * Top-level host boundaries (/kubepods cgroup) and QoS cgroups are immediately rewritten to physically enforce the new limits on the Linux kernel.

 * A signal is emitted via nodeCapacityUpdateCh.

 #### Phase 2: Cluster & Runtime Enforcement (Kubelet)

-* A dedicated Goroutine in the main Kubelet loop catches the capacity update signal.
+* A dedicated Goroutine in the main Kubelet loop catches the capacity update signal and executes a strictly ordered sequence to prevent scheduling race conditions and thrash:

-* The Kubelet's global MachineInfo cache is refreshed to prevent the Status Manager from clamping the new Allocatable values down to the stale boot-time baseline.
+    1. **Cache Refresh:** The Kubelet's global `MachineInfo` cache is refreshed to reflect the physical reality of the new hardware.
+    2. **API Dissemination:** The Kubelet immediately patches the `Node` API object (`syncNodeStatus`).
+Updating the API *before* evictions ensures the Scheduler is aware of the reduced capacity and will not attempt to backfill pods that are about to be evicted.
+    3. **Capacity Starvation Evictions:** The Kubelet evaluates active workloads against the new capacity.
+If a strict request contract can no longer be met, the pod is gracefully evicted with `Reason: NodeCapacityExceeded`.

-* Eviction Synchronization: The Eviction Manager's absolute memory and disk thresholds are recalculated.
-This is critical during a hot-unplug to ensure the Kubelet evicts pods before the host kernel invokes an Out-Of-Memory (OOM) panic.
+    4. **Eviction Synchronization:** The Eviction Manager's absolute memory and disk thresholds are recalculated to protect the node from future usage-based exhaustion.

-* CRI Swap Update: Proportional Swap limits are recalculated for all active pods and pushed to the CRI.
+    5. **CRI Swap Update:** Proportional Swap limits are recalculated and pushed via the standard `UpdateContainerResources` CRI RPC.

-* The Node API object is patched, alerting the Kubernetes Scheduler to the new capacity.

 #### Flow Control: Container Swap Limit Recalculation